namiverm/Developer-Portal-Tenant-API/docs/resources/markdown-support.md

 Quote break.

-> This is a very long line that will still be quoted properly when it wraps.
+> This is a very long line of text that will still be quoted properly when it wraps.
 Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
-Oh, you can *put* **Markdown** into a blockquote.
+Oh, you can *put* **Markdown** into a blockquote, just in case you didn't know.
 ```

 ## <a name="hr"/> Horizontal Rule